ibm-cloud-docs/ContinuousDelivery/cd_personal_data.md

 ## Modifying, exporting, and deleting {{site.data.keyword.contdelivery_short}} pipeline data
 {: #managing_pipeline_data}

 {{site.data.keyword.contdelivery_short}} provides two different types of pipelines: Classic and Tekton.
-These pipelines run scripts to build, test, and deploy your application to the {{site.data.keyword.cloud_notm}}.
-To do this, pipelines provide stages/tasks, jobs/steps, environment variables, and other objects that might contain personal data.
+These pipelines run scripts to build, test, and deploy your application to the {{site.data.keyword.cloud_notm}} by providing stages and tasks, jobs and steps, environment variables, and other objects that might contain personal data.
 You can delete these objects individually or you can delete an entire pipeline.

 Make sure that you coordinate with other members of your team before you delete shared objects or pipelines.
 Deleting shared objects might cause a pipeline to fail.